 [Video] A Timely & Relevant Blockchain Use Case: Tracking COVID-19 Patient Testing Data

-Attention: The following article was published over 5 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Recording Details This 55-minute video features Keyhole Principle Consultant David Pitt in May 2020 at the Hyperledger KC User Group sponsored by Keyhole Software.
-Copyright Keyhole Software, 2020.
-He discusses how blockchain …
+Attention: This article was published over 6 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Recording Details This 55-minute video features Keyhole Principle Consultant David Pitt in May 2020 at the Hyperledger KC User Group sponsored by Keyhole Software. …

 [Video] Where Blockchain Fits Into Enterprise Development